-Restorative practices utilize community circles as a Tier 1 practice to build strong positive relationships among all students and staff.
+RP utilizes community circles as a Tier 1 practice to create community and build strong positive relationships among all students and staff.
 They also teach and model positive social skills such as sharing, listening, empathizing and problem solving, which help to create emotionally and physically safe learning environments that promote respect, trust and accountability.

-This social skills instruction is aligned with the schoolwide expectations promoted by PBIS and the student competencies put forth by the American School Counselor Association's (ASCA) National School Counseling Model.
+This social skills instruction is aligned with the schoolwide expectations promoted by Positive Behavioral Interventions and Supports (PBIS) and the student competencies put forth by the American School Counselor Association's (ASCA) National School Counseling Model.

 Restorative circles are a Tier 2 support used to respond to wrongdoing, conflicts or problems by allowing those affected by the behavior to share their perspectives on how they were impacted and thoughts on how the situation can be "made right" so that the relationship(s) can be restored.
+Restorative Practices reduces out-of-school suspensions and expulsions and has shown to improve student engagement and achievement.